 Next, take note of where the main elements fall within each section.

-The rule of thirds is a handy and simple composition rule that can help a photographer to create a dynamic image.
+The rule of thirds is a handy and straightforward composition rule that can help a photographer to create a dynamic image.

-I would recommend the rule of thirds as a useful tool for beginner photographers across all genres.
+I would recommend the rule of thirds as a helpful tool for beginner photographers across all genres.

-The rule of thirds is an obvious and simple starting point if you have no other ideas or need some direction with your composition.
+The rule of thirds is an evident and straightforward starting point if you have no other ideas or need some direction with your composition.

 Photographers can decide as they progress how they feel about the rule of thirds and if they agree with its effectiveness for their compositional vision.